gsoft-inc/wl-squide/docs/getting-started/create-local-module.md

 Local modules have many uses but are especially useful when **migrating** from a **monolithic application** to a distributed application or when **launching** a **new product** with an unrefined business domain.

 Let's add a local module to demonstrate how it's done!

-> Loading remote modules at runtime with [Module Federation](https://module-federation.io/) is the primary focus of this shell and our recommended approach.
-It empowers teams to be **fully autonomous** by **deploying** their modules **independently** from the other parts of the application.
->
-> However, we recognize that some teams might prefer to first extract their subdomains into independent modules within a monolithic setup before fully committing to remote modules loaded at runtime.
->
-> To facilitate this style of architecture, Squide also supports local modules that are loaded at **build time**.
->
-> Both remote and local modules can be used within same application as this shell supports dual bootstrapping.
-For example, an application can be configured to load a few remote modules at runtime while also loading a few local modules.

 ## Install the packages